-S.14.2 U.S. Army Corps of Engineers Decision-Making
+S.10.2.2 U.S. Army Corps of Engineers Decisionmaking

 Construction of the Central Valley Wye alternatives would require a permit from the USACE under Section 404 of the Clean Water Act (33 U.S.C. § 1251 et seq.), Section 10 of the Rivers and Harbors Act (33 U.S.C. § 403), and Section 14 of the Rivers and Harbors Act (33 U.S.C. § 408).
-The USACE will use this Final Supplemental EIR/EIS to integrate procedural and substantive requirements of NEPA and its permitting responsibilities (including the USEPA's Section 404(b)(1) Guidelines).
-The information contained in the Final Supplemental EIR/EIS will enable informed decision-making, including but not limited to, adoption of the Final Supplemental EIS, issuance of necessary RODs, Section 404 and Section 10 permit decisions, and Section 408 permission (as applicable).
-The Final Supplemental EIR/EIS may also be used for alteration/modification of completed federal flood risk management facilities and any associated operation and maintenance, and real estate permissions or instruments (as applicable).
+The USACE is using the Draft Supplemental EIR/EIS to integrate requirements of NEPA and its permitting responsibilities (including the USEPA's Section 404(b)(1) Guidelines) to provide a single document that streamlines and enables informed decisionmaking, including but not limited to adoption of the EIS, issuance of necessary RODs, Section 404 permit decisions,

+Section 10 permit decisions, and Section 408 permit decisions (as applicable).
+This single document can be used for alteration/modification of completed federal flood risk management facilities and any associated operation and maintenance, and real estate permissions or instruments (as applicable).

-S.14.3 Surface Transportation Board Decision-Making
+S.10.2.3 Surface Transportation Board

-The Authority received STB permission to construct the Merced to Fresno Section in June 2013 but anticipates seeking additional permission from the STB specific to the Central Valley Wye alternative selection.
-On completion of the environmental process and issuance of a ROD by the Authority pursuant to NEPA assignment, and upon request from the Authority, the STB is anticipated to issue a final decision on whether to approve construction of the selected alternative for the Central Valley Wye.[BEB1] The final decision also serves as the STB's ROD under NEPA.
-No project-related construction on the Wye may begin until the STB's final decision has been issued and has become effective.]
+The Authority received STB permission to construct the Merced to Fresno Section in June 2013, but anticipates seeking additional permission from the STB specific to the Central Valley Wye alternative selection.
+On completion of the environmental process and issuance of a ROD by the FRA and upon request from the Authority, the STB is anticipated to issue a final decision on whether to approve the Central Valley Wye alternatives (the final decision also serves as the STB's ROD under NEPA).
+In making its final decision, the STB will consider the transportation merits, environmental record, and recommendations from the STB's Office of Environmental Analysis on the Preferred Alternative and mitigation measures.
+No project-related construction on the Wye may begin until the STB's final decision has been issued and has become effective.